Chain-of-Sketch: Enabling Global Visual Reasoning: Global visual reasoning datasets

-In order to further support our claim that mainstream vision tasks are local while our proposed tasks are not, we conduct the following experiment.
-For each sample in a given dataset, we mask the patches with probability $p$ at both training and inference and see the performance of the model with different values of $p$.
-We perform this experiment for the cycles 12 task and ImageNet.
-Since the the cycles 12 task is not learnable from scratch we start from a CLIP~\citep{radford2021learning} pre-trained ViT-L/14 checkpoint~\citep{fang2023data} for both.
-The results are shown in Figure \ref{fig:masking_ratio} (left)~\footnote{We use min-max normalized accuracy in the plot, including the random baseline for normalization.}.
-We observe that the model demonstrates good performance on the ImageNet dataset even when 90\% of the image is masked while it cannot learn the cycles 12 task once 30\% (or more) of the image is masked.
-The latter shows that the cycles 12 task is a high globality dataset where one needs on average at least 70\% of the patches to gain minimal information on the label while ImageNet is a local task where weak learning is possible with only 10\% of the patches.
+\textbf{Empirical validation.} To further support our claim that mainstream vision tasks are local while our proposed tasks are not, we conduct the following experiment.
+For each sample in a given dataset, we mask the patches with probability $p$ at both training and inference and measure the performance of the model for different values of $p$.
+We perform this experiment on the cycles 12 task and ImageNet.
+Since the cycles 12 task is not learnable from scratch (see Figure \ref{fig:complexity}), we start from a CLIP~\citep{radford2021learning} pre-trained ViT-L/14 checkpoint~\citep{fang2023data} for both.
+The results are shown in Figure \ref{fig:masking_ratio}.
+We observe that the model demonstrates good performance on the ImageNet dataset even when 90\% of the image is masked while it cannot learn the cycles 12 task once 30\% (or more) of the image is masked.\footnote{We use min-max normalized accuracy in the plot, including the random baseline for normalization.} The latter shows that the cycles 12 task is a high globality dataset where one needs on average at least 70\% of the patches to gain minimal information on the label while ImageNet is a local task where weak learning is possible with only 10\% of the patches.

-Interestingly, we note that a model trained from scratch was not able to learn the cycles task even when no patch was masked.
-To better explain this phenomenon, in Figure \ref{fig:complexity} (right), we compare the performance when initializing with a pre-trained model~\citep{fang2023data} versus a model trained from scratch on the cycles task of varying size.
-This shows that as the task complexity increases with the number of nodes, none of the models are able to learn the cycles task, meaning that even strong internet-sourced priors in the pre-trained model are not helpful.
+We stress that a model trained from scratch was not able to learn the cycles task even when no patch was masked.
+To better explain this phenomenon, in Figure \ref{fig:complexity}, we compare the performance when initializing with a pre-trained model~\citep{fang2023data} versus a model trained from scratch on the cycles task of varying size.
+This shows that as the task complexity increases with the number of nodes, none of the models is able to learn the cycles task, meaning that even strong internet-sourced priors in the pre-trained model are not helpful.